facundoq/transformational_measures_experiments/README.md

 * Install libraries
     * `pip install -r requirements.txt`

-* Run the experiments with `python experiment> <model> <dataset>`
+* Run the experiments:
-    * `experiment_train.py` trains models with the dataset: one with the vanilla version, the other with a data-augmented version via the desired transformations.
+    * `train.py` trains individual models with a given dataset, and set of transformation as data augmentation.
+Models are stored by default in `~/variance/models` and a plot of their loss/accuracy history while training can be found in `~/variance/training_plots`
-    * `experiment_variance.py`  calculates the variance of the activations of the model for the model/dataset combinations, with vanilla and transformed versions.
-Results are saved by default to `~/variance_results/`
+    * `measure.py`  calculates an invariance/equivariance measure for a given model /dataset/transformation/measure combination.
+Results are saved by default to `~/variance/results/`
-    * `plot_variances_models.py` generates plots of the variances for each/model dataset combination found in `~/variance_results/`.
-Both stratified/non-stratified versions of the measure are included in the plots.

-* The folder `plots` contains the results for any given model/dataset combination
+    * `run.py` uses the previous scripts to generate the plots and analysis found in the paper.
+Classes that subclass `Experiment` can be run independently or as a group when executing `experiment.py`.
+Results are stored by default in `~/variance/plots/`.
+Each `Experiment` subclass contains a plaintext `description` field with a briefly summary of its goal and methods.